pangdfg/Demo-User-Auth-with-.Net-8/README.md

-# DemoUserAuth# DemoUserAuth
+# DemoUserAuthdotNet8

 ## Overview
-DemoUserAuth is a Blazor application that demonstrates user authentication and authorization using .NET 8.
+Demo User Auth is a Blazor application that demonstrates user authentication and authorization using .NET 8.
 This project showcases how to implement secure login, registration, and role-based access control in a Blazor application.

 ## Features
 - User registration and login